Updated May 2023

 These are the programs you’ll use for special effects, mixing, editing, recording, podcasting, and more.
 A good broadcasting diploma program incorporates tons of projects using the software, so students can get hands-experience before graduating.

 But this technology is constantly evolving.
 If you want a long and successful career, you’ll need to keep learning and honing your skills in this area.

 This is more a mindset than a skill, but it may be the most important asset on this list.
 To succeed in a rapidly evolving industry like broadcasting, you can’t be too rigid about which paths you’ll explore.

 You simply never know where a new experience will take you.
 If you’re too fixated on getting one specific job, you’ll end up missing out on amazing opportunities down the road.

 Herzing graduate Austin Siragusa landed his dream job as a Digital Content Producer for the Manitoba Moose.
 But back when he first started broadcasting training, his only goal was to become a radio sportscaster.

 He never even considered doing anything else until he started trying out different roles and learning new skills.
 Versatility played a key role in his career success.

 “It's really important to be open-minded and flexible.
 Be willing to explore different parts of the broadcasting business.
 I started in radio, then moved to TV, and now a good chunk of the content I'm creating is for social media.
 You never know where this career will take you!
 My best advice for newcomers?
 Be open to every opportunity that comes your way.”

 Ready to Start your Broadcasting and Communications Career?

-You can chat online with an Admissions Advisor, book a campus tour, and request free program information by email.
+You can chat online with an admissions advisor and request free program information by email.
 We’re here to help!